alvar-freude/Posemo/README.md

 Posemo is a modern Perl application using Moose; at installation it generates PostgerSQL functions for every check.
 These functions are called by an unprivileged user who can only call there functions, nothing else.
 But since they are `SECURITY DEFINER` functions, they run with more privileges (usually as superuser).
 You need a superuser for installation, but checks can run (from remote or local) by an unprivileged user.
 Therefore, **the monitoring server has no access to your databases, no access to PostgreSQL internals – it can only call some predefined functions.**

 For a simple check you may look below at the *Alive* Check, which simply returns true if the server is reachable.
-It uses a lot of defaults from `PostgreSQL::SecureMonitoring::Checks`:
+It uses a lot of defaults from `PostgreSQL::SecureMonitoring::Checks` and sugar from `PostgreSQL::SecureMonitoring::ChecksHelper`:

 ```
-package PostgreSQL::SecureMonitoring::Checks::Alive;  # by Default, the name of the check is build from this package name
+package PostgreSQL::SecureMonitoring::Checks::BackupAge;  # by Default, the name of the check is build from this package name

-use Moose;                                            # This is a Moose class ...
+use PostgreSQL::SecureMonitoring::ChecksHelper;           # enables Moose, exports sugar functions; enables strict&warnings
-extends "PostgreSQL::SecureMonitoring::Checks";       # ... which extends our base check class
+extends "PostgreSQL::SecureMonitoring::Checks";           # We extend our base class ::Checks

-sub _build_sql { return "SELECT true;"; }             # this sub simply returns the SQL for the check
+check_has                                                 # all options and Code/SQL for the check
+   return_type => 'integer',
+   result_unit => 'seconds',
+   code        => "SELECT CASE WHEN pg_is_in_backup()
+                               THEN CAST(extract(EPOCH FROM statement_timestamp() - pg_backup_start_time()) AS integer)
+                               ELSE NULL
+                               END
+                          AS backup_age;";

 1;                                                        # every Perl module must return (end with) a true value

 ```